Updated June 15, 2023.

 The regular fighter pilots wear G-suits that inflate to protect them from the loss of consciousness that results when intense gravitational forces cause the blood to drain from the head, but the Blue Angels don't wear them.

 Sudden inflation of the suit could interfere with maneuvers in their tight formations and cause a crash.
 The Angels are taught to contract their stomach and leg muscles to prevent the blackout problem, but investigators guess that the pilot didn't do it this case.
 Very sad.

 After the 2007 accident, one of the San Francisco Supervisors introduced a measure to ban the Blue Angels from performing in San Francisco, saying it was too risky in such a densely urban environment, but there was tremendous popular opposition to the ban and it didn't pass.

-Following the most recent crash, another San Francisco supervisor said he plans to introduce a resolution restricting the Blue Angels from flying over land during this year's Fleet Week air show in October.
-He admitted the resolution wasn't likely to pass.
+Following the most recent crash in 2016, another San Francisco supervisor introduced a resolution to restrict the Blue Angels from flying over land during last year's Fleet Week air show in October 2016.

-Below is a photo of Major Collins about to taxi out at a 2009 air show.
+Below is a photo of Major Collins about to taxi out at an air show.

 You can see the show from anywhere along the entire waterfront, from Pier 39 all the way to the Golden Gate Bridge.
 However, some spots are a lot better than others, for various reasons.

 Here are my Criteria for Best Viewing Areas: